stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 - Make sure `docker` and `docker-compose` is available on your local machine.
 - Check if there are previous docker containers running on your machine.
 If there are, please stop and delete them.
-- Run `Docker - Run Dev Stack - Zookeeper, Kafka, Postgres, SEP24 Reference UI` to start the development stack.
+- Run `Docker - Run Dev Stack - Kafka, Postgres, SEP24 Reference UI` to start the development stack.
 - Debug `Sep Server: default` to start the SEP server.

 ### Debug the integration tests or the end-to-end tests